-- Commended two staff members she has been dealing with on her noise complaint. - Stated that she has asked multiple times to meet with management to understand the process, but the requests were ignored. - This extended to upper management and the Mayor.
+- Commended two staff members she has been dealing with on her noise complaint. - Stated that she has asked multiple times to meet with management to understand the process, but the requests were ignored. - This extended to upper management.1 - Questioned who was running the City of Vincent2